savonet/book/technology.md

 files.
-These can be stored in various places: they can either be on a local hard drive, or on some distant server, in which case they have to be downloaded beforehand, in order to make sure that we will not suffer from disturbances in the network.
-There is a slight difference between the two: in the case of local files, we have pretty good confidence that they will always be available (or at least we can check that this is the case), whereas for distant files the server might be unavailable, or just very slow, so that we have to take care of downloading the file in advance enough and be prepared to have fallback option in case the file is not ready in time.
+These can be stored in various places: they can either be on a local hard drive, or on some distant server, in which case they have to be downloaded beforehand, in order to make sure that we will not suffer from disturbances in the network.\SM{say what an uri "Uniform Resource Identifier" is} There is a slight difference between the two: in the case of local files, we have pretty good confidence that they will always be available (or at least we can check that this is the case), whereas for distant files the server might be unavailable, or just very slow, so that we have to take care of downloading the file in advance enough and be prepared to have fallback option in case the file is not ready in time.
 Finally, audio files can be in various formats (as described in [the above section](#sec:audio-streams)) and have to be decoded, which is why Liquidsoap depends on many libraries, in order to support as many formats as possible.

 Even in the case of local files, the playlist might be _dynamic_: instead of knowing in advance the list of all the files, the playlist can consist of a